grafana/grafana/docs/sources/alerting/manage-notifications/manage-contact-points/configure-integrations.md

 ---
-description: Notifier configuration guide
+description: Configure integrations
 draft: true
 keywords:
   - Grafana
   - alerting
   - guide
   - notifications
-  - notifiers
+  - integrations
   - contact points
-title: Configure notifiers
+title: Configure integrations
 weight: 100
 ---

-# Configure notifiers
+# Configure integrations

-Configuring notifiers in Grafana allows you to receive notifications for your alert rules in your preferred communication channels.
-Each notifier has its own configuration options and setup process, but in general, the process involves providing an API key or webhook URL.
+Configure integrations in Grafana to select your preferred communication channel for receiving notifications when your alert rules are fire.
+Each integration has its own configuration options and setup process.
+In most cases, this involves providing an API key or a Webhook URL.

-Once configured, you can use notifiers as part of your contact points to receive notifications whenever your alert changes its state.
-In this section, we'll cover the basic steps to configure your notifiers, so you can start receiving real-time alerts and stay on top of your monitoring data.
+Once configured, you can use integrations as part of your contact points to receive notifications whenever your alert changes its state.
+In this section, we'll cover the basic steps to configure your integrations, so you can start receiving real-time alerts and stay on top of your monitoring data.

 ## List of supported notifiers